 Vancouver, WA 98668-2529.

 - If the appeal is not resolved to your satisfaction, you have the right to be heard and reviewed by the C-TRAN Citizens Advisory Committee (CCAC).
 The CCAC meets monthly.
-If you would like the CCAC to review your appeal, you must notify the Director of Operations in writing, or by other accessible means, your intent to appeal.
+If you would like the CCAC to review your appeal, you must notify the Chief Operations Officer in writing, or by other accessible means, your intent to appeal.
 Your appeal will be placed on the next monthly CCAC agenda.

 Your right to appeal includes a right to be heard in person and to present additional information and arguments regarding your circumstance.
 You have the right to be supplied with an interpreter (sign) and/or materials in alternate formats.
 All appeal decisions will be made by the parties not involved with the initial decision.
 You will be notified in writing of all hearing dates and decisions.